Walter Dearborn: Biography

 Dearborn was made a trustee of various institutions.
-These included: the Massachusetts State Infirmary twice from 1913–14 and 1915–1933, Walter E. Fernald School from 1942.
-He was also a member of the Council of American Psychological Association from 1918-20.
+These included: the Massachusetts State Infirmary twice from 1913 to 1914 and 1915 to 1933, Walter E. Fernald School from 1942.
+He was also a member of the Council of American Psychological Association from 1918 to 1920.

-Dearborn died on June 21, 1955 from complications following a severe brain hemorrhage.
+Dearborn died in St. Petersburg, Florida, on June 21, 1955, from complications following a severe brain hemorrhage.

 Contributions to psychology and education

 Dearborn's career included important contributions to the fields of reading education, cognitive psychology, educational assessment, and child development.
 Most significant has been his research in reading differences, eye-movement and visual fatigue, child development, intelligence testing, and the sociology of unemployment in young people.

 Dearborn provided critical frameworks for understanding and treating reading difficulties and was among the first psychologists to refute the generally held view of "congenital word blindness" (now known as dyslexia).
 Recognizing the wide range of abilities and differences that normal children can have, Dearborn showed that reading difficulties and intellectual capacities were not always connected and that pupils with average and above average intelligence may process language in different ways, thus creating challenges in the way reading was taught.
-In describing the difficulties some students had with reading, Dearborn wrote, "There are quite possibly cases with no intellectual defect or shortcoming either general or specific, where a combination of unfortunate circumstances combined with faulty learning may result in a disability as grave as that for which the word 'blindness' has been commonly reserved." (p 147).
+In describing the difficulties some students had with reading, Dearborn wrote, "There are quite possibly cases with no intellectual defect or shortcoming either general or specific, where a combination of unfortunate circumstances combined with faulty learning may result in a disability as grave as that for which the word 'blindness' has been commonly reserved."
 Dearborn later developed successful methods for teaching reading to students with dyslexia.
-The discrepancy model for the diagnosis of dyslexia (Bond, Tinker, & Wasson, 1994 pp 42–45) is rooted in the work of Dearborn.
+The discrepancy model for the diagnosis of dyslexia is rooted in the work of Dearborn.

 From observing the differences he observed in the ways individuals students' learned to read, Dearborn came to believe that there were many possible ways to learn reading and that no single approach would be best for every child.
 By 1925, in what would be a precursor to later debates about whole language versus phonics approaches to teaching reading, Dearborn noted that for some students the "look-say" approach to learning reading was more successful than phonetic or auditory approaches.
 He encouraged his students to observe classrooms where look-say was being used and suggested that teachers not focus exclusively on phonics and advocated a balanced literacy approach.